7000 Oaks

 Hercules, and to the single

-hermitage of the sixties,
+hermitage left of the sixties,

 the only one whose yard is full